sujithq/psychic-octo-potato/content/resume/experiences/_index.md

   location = "Mechelen"
   date_start = "2021-01-18"
   date_end = "2023-06-09"
-  description = """
-Ordina AHEAD OF CHANGE
+  description = """Ordina AHEAD OF CHANGE

 Rapid technological developments are profoundly changing the world in which we live, work and communicate.
 This poses a challenge to our ability to adapt, but it also offers a wealth of opportunities.
 IT applications are helping solve countless business and social problems.